Richard Morris (actor): Universal

-Other films companies
+FBO

 After he departed from Universal in 1916, his picture output declined.
 He was an actor in his later 50s looking for work in a youth-obsessed industry.
 He acted in one film in 1918 and another one in 1919.
 He made 4 films in 1920, including reuniting with Lloyd Carleton to act in The Amazing Woman.

-Emory Johnson connection

 In January 1921, Richard Morris turned 59-years-old.
 In 1921, Hobart Bosworth productions invited Morris to play the part of Uncle Billy in The Sea Lion.
 He acted with Hobart Bosworth, Emory Johnson and Bessie Love.
 It was the only movie Morris filmed in 1921.

 Emory Johnson embarked upon a career as a director in 1922.
 Johnson's first film was the FBO feature-length production of In the Name of the Law.
 When Johnson evaluated players for his first movie, Johnson probably recalled Morris had acted in 7 movies with him in 1916.
 Johnson hired the aging actor to play the role of Dr. Lucus in his first film.